quaderno/quaderno-swift/README.md

 pod "Quaderno", "~> 0.0.1"
 ```

-Otherwise just drag the source files under the `Source` directory into your project.
+Otherwise just drag the `.swift` source files under the `Source` directory into your project.

 > **Embedded frameworks require a minimum deployment target of iOS 8.**
 >